p7g/c-bytecode-vm/README.md

 - Values on the stack, and all values accessible from those values
 - Upvalues stored in the interpreter state, and any value accessible from there
+- Each module's global scope, as well as the global scope for any files that are not modules (this is new with c-bytecode-vm)

 A collection can happen on any allocation.
 As such, we need a way to prevent objects being used from C code (i.e. inaccessible according to the garbage